 If you can reach your calorie requirement needs with whole foods, do that instead.

-Can I use a weight gainer before my workout session?
+Can I use a mass gainer before my workout session?

 While you can, you may notice you feel bloated and/or sluggish during the workout if you use the weight gainer prior to hitting the gym.